 7. The Alphabet Game

-The last game on our list is fun, simple, and educational if you’re doing it with small children.
+The last game on our list is fun, simple, and educational if you’re doing it with small children and can help with word association.
+Two or more players can play this game.
 You’re going to try to spot one item that begins with each letter of the alphabet.
+You can use road signs, billboards, and anything outside the car with words on it.

 Hint: hard letters, like Q and X, can be in the middle of words once you have another item with the first letter on the list.
 For example, an “exit” is appropriate for “x” if you already have another word that begins with an e.